marengaz/rakomqtt/README.md

 The docker container runs 2 processes

-- `watcher` mode listens for the rako bridge to broadcast change of state updates, then posts a home assistant compatible message to your mqtt broker
+- `watcher` mode listens for the Rako bridge to broadcast change of state updates, then posts a home assistant compatible message to your mqtt broker
-- `commander` mode subscribes to the home assistant command topic and upon receiving a message, posts a command to the rako bridge via http
+- `commander` mode subscribes to the home assistant command topic and upon receiving a message, posts a command to the Rako bridge via http

 ![System architecture](img/rakomqtt.png)